armin-fx/BandedScad/doc/helper.md

 Test the range of a list in the ['range_args'][range_args].\
 Encoding as in python (e.g. -1 = last element).
 Returns the real range `[begin, last]` for a list.
+Default is full range from first to last element in a list.

 - [`'range_args'`][range_args] - a sets of arguments
   - `begin` - first element from a list